even13/CV/README.md

 ## Extra stuff

 - I speak French and English.
 - In my previous role I travelled around the world to gather and produce 3D scans of vertebrate skulls.
-Yes I did.
-It's on the internet [somewhere](https://www.goswamilab.com/single-post/2018/09/05/A-Megaptera-Mission-Recipe-for-scanning-a-humpback-whale-skull), but it's probably not worth your time.
-It's my one and only blog post, though.
+I'm sure there's an example of that [somewhere](https://www.goswamilab.com/single-post/2018/09/05/A-Megaptera-Mission-Recipe-for-scanning-a-humpback-whale-skull) on the internet.